Daniele Polencic

 The next step in exposing your app is to configure the Ingress.

-The Ingress has to know how to retrieve the Service to then connect the Pods and route traffic.
+The Ingress must know how to retrieve the Service to connect the Pods and route traffic.

-The Ingress retrieves the right Service by name and port exposed.
+The Ingress retrieves the correct Service by name and port exposed.

 Two things should match in the Ingress and Service: